-NOTE: SiriusXM Radio is only available with the an optional SiriusXM capable radio and a SiriusXM subscription.
+NOTE: SiriusXM Radio is only available with the an optional SiriusXM capable radio.

 NOTE: Refer to the Hazard Avoidance Section for information about Weather products.

 SiriusXM Satellite Radio offers a variety of radio programming over long distances without having to constantly search for new stations.
 Based on signals from satellites, coverage far exceeds land-based transmissions.
 SiriusXM Satellite Radio services are subscription-based.